individuo7/Hogan-Build/readme.md

 3. Compile a .mustache file (Ctrl-B)
 4. See compiled js file in the same directory

+Note: You must add Hogan-X.js at the base of the project.
+See https://github.com/twitter/hogan.js/tree/master/web/builds

 You can access templates with *templates* variable in your javascript files